 Baseline Expectations for Trust in Federation

-As the strategic value of Research and Education Trust Federations ever increases, from time to time it is important to reflect on, then assess and distill what forms the basis for sufficient trust by all participants.
-On that foundation we can understand gaps and agree to changes that may need to be implemented by various Federation actors in order to sustain that trust.
+As the strategic value of Research and Education Trust Federations ever increases, from time to time it is important to reflect on, then assess and distill what forms the basis for sufficient trust amongst all participants.
+On that foundation, we can identify gaps and agree to changes that need to be implemented by various Federation actors in order to sustain and grow that trust.

-What trust do we need to have in Federation?
-When we rely on Federation, we are partnering with other organizations to do something for us that we would otherwise do for ourselves or forgo altogether.
-And mostly the latter: Federation makes possible the integration of resources, services, and users across the globe into the myriad ways that the R&E mission is undertaken.
+What trust do we, as participants, need to have in the Federation?
+When we rely on the Federation, we are relying on other organizations to do something for us that we would otherwise do for ourselves or forgo altogether.
+The unique value proposition of the Federation makes possible the integration of resources, services, and users across the globe into the myriad ways that the R&E mission is undertaken.

 Baseline Expectations of Identity Providers